 How do I purchase tickets for the Circumvesuviana?

 As mentioned above, this is a private line and tickets can not be purchased in advance.
-They can only be purchased from Naples Garibaldi, which is joined to Naples Centrale Station or from ticket offices at stops along the line.
+They can be purchased from Naples Garibaldi, which is joined to Naples Centrale Station or from ticket offices at stops along the line.

 Note, tickets have to be purchased in cash, as not credit cards are accepted.